qleet/qleetctl/docs/developer.md

 # Developer Docs

+## Conventions

+Use kebab case for command names.
+For example if operating on a Workload Definition object, the command should be `workload-definition`.

 ## Subcommand Code Generation

 There is a lot of common code between subcommands.
 This utility will scaffold out